Clastify logo

 A simple surface–atmosphere exchange model

-One compact model treats the surface as emitting infrared radiation, with greenhouse gases returning a fraction of it.
+One compact model treats the atmosphere as returning a fraction of the infrared radiation emitted by the surface.
 A simple balance is

 Image

-This is why energy-balance questions may include energy exchanged between the surface and atmosphere.
-The surface is not just radiating into empty space.
-It receives solar radiation and downward infrared radiation, while it loses infrared radiation upward and transfers energy by processes such as convection and evaporation.
-The exam version will simplify the diagram, but the accounting must still obey conservation of energy.
+This is why energy-balance questions may include energy exchanged between the surface and the atmosphere.
+The surface is not just radiating into empty space; it receives solar radiation and downward infrared radiation, while losing infrared radiation upward and transferring energy by other processes such as convection and evaporation.
+In the exam, the diagram will usually be simplified, but the accounting still has to obey conservation of energy.

 Feedbacks and human choices

 Climate change also drives science and technology.
-It pushes work on better climate models, satellite monitoring, low-carbon electricity, energy storage, electric transport, improved building insulation, carbon capture and research into alternative energy sources.
-Physics feeds into public decisions here: the equations do not make the policy, but they do constrain what is physically possible.
+It pushes better climate models, satellite monitoring, low-carbon electricity, energy storage, electric transport, improved building insulation, carbon capture and research into alternative energy sources.
+This is a good example of physics feeding into public decisions: the equations do not make the policy, but they do constrain what is physically possible.

 Were those notes helpful?